Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Numerical Experiments

-In summary, Forward Ref achieves clear quantitative acceleration in comparison to the other methods.
-Moreover, as the scaling with the dimension $d$ is smaller than for the other methods, this acceleration increases with the dimension of the target distribution.
-We also argue that this acceleration is due to both the direct-sampling $\Kp$ and the sparse orthogonal switch $\Kn$, as Forward Full Ref has the same $\Kp$ but is slower and a BPS scheme set to an orthogonal switch converges very slowly, see in the supplement \Cref{sec:numer-comp-diff} and Figure~\ref{fig:Gauss_Num_BPSOrth}.
-Finally, the refreshment time $\rmT$ requires no crucial tuning for Forward Ref, on the contrary of BPS, as illustrated by Figure~\ref{fig:Gauss_Num_IntForward} and Figure~\ref{fig:Gauss_Num_IntBPS} in supplement.
-Furthermore, the parameter-free version, Forward Ref All, shows an even better scaling while requiring no tuning, which makes it a competitive option for high dimensions.
+In summary, Forward Ref achieves clear quantitative acceleration in comparison to the other methods, excluding the ideal Optimized EC, and exhibits antithetic autocorrelations, showing the reduction of any random-walk behavior.
+Moreover, as the scaling with the dimension $d$ is smaller than for the other methods excepted HMC and Forward All Ref), this acceleration increases with the dimension of the target distribution.
+Forward All Ref exhibits the smallest scaling, $0$ in terms of number of events and $0.6$ in terms of CPU time, matching then HMC.
+This acceleration is due to both the direct-sampling $\Kp$ and the sparse orthogonal switch $\Kn$.
+Forward Full Ref has the same $\Kp$ than Forward Ref and Forward Ref All but a different $\Kn$ and exhibits a fast decorrelation of $U$ compared to BPS, but is overall slower than Forward Ref and Forward Ref All.
+Even set to an optimal refreshment time $\rmT$ > 0, BPS is slower and, set to an identic sparse orthogonal switch $\Kn$, converges even more slowly, see in the supplement \Cref{sec:numer-comp-diff} and Figure~\ref{fig:Gauss_Num_BPSOrth}.
+Finally, regarding tuning sensitivity, the parameter-free version, Forward Ref All, shows an even better scaling than Forward Ref while requiring no tuning, which makes it a competitive option for high dimensions.
+The refreshment time $\rmT$ requires indeed no crucial tuning for Forward Ref, on the contrary of BPS or Forward Full Ref, as illustrated by Figure~\ref{fig:Gauss_Num_IntForward}, Figure~\ref{fig:Gauss_Num_IntRefs} and Figure~\ref{fig:Gauss_Num_IntBPS} in supplement, which show that varying $\rmT$ from $50$ to $1000$ leads up to more than a $30-$fold increase of the maximal integrated autocorrelation time for BPS and Forward Full Ref, whereas it is less than a $4-$fold increase for Forward Ref.
+The impact of the choice of $p$ and $\theta$ in $\Kn$ are also investigated in Appendix \ref{sec:rate} and appears not to be critical.

+Additional numerical experiments have been conducted to study other choices of $\Kp$ and $\Kn$ for a Forward scheme and can be found in the supplement, \Cref{sec:numer-comp-betw} and \Cref{sec:numer-comp-diff}.
+They show that Forward Ref is one of the most efficient tested schemes, that a direct Forward EC with a full-orthogonal refreshment every $\rmT$ is similar to Forward Full Ref and that sparse-orthogonal refreshment schemes are more robust to the choice of $\rmT$ for the refreshment than a full-orthogonal one.